-Iyana Ipaja is located in the Alimosho Local government of Lagos State.
+Iyana Ipaja is located in the Alimosho local government of Lagos State.
 Rent here is affordable for home-seekers, making it a choice destination for low-income earners.
 It’s suited for family people looking for an affordable and best place to live in Lagos, Nigeria.

-Located along the Lagos Abeokuta expressway, this area is known to have popular markets and transport companies garages in Lagos.
+Located along the Lagos Abeokuta expressway, this area is known to have popular markets and transport companies’ garages in Lagos.

-It’s proximity to Ikeja makes it a most sought after place to stay for people working in the Lagos State Government House and other offices in the Ikeja area.
+Its proximity to Ikeja makes it a most sought-after place to stay for people working in the Lagos State Government House and other offices in the Ikeja area.

 One of the most blended areas to stay in Lagos in terms of class, Festac is the first of many neighborhoods to bloom within Lagos City.

 Originally referred to as “Festival Town” or “Festac Village,” it is a residential estate designed to house the participants of the Second World Festival of Black Arts and Culture of 1977.
 However, it has developed into a place much bigger and serves as a core to the city of Lagos.

 While less fancy than areas like Victoria Island, Ikoyi, and Lekki, Festac holds a rich history and offers a diverse ethnic hospitality scene.
 Every block has something to keep visitors entertained.

 If you wish to count popular areas in Lagos, FESTAC should be amongst the first three to be counted.

 Apapa is majorly famous for its seaports, docking areas, and terminals, enabling international trade in the country.
 With its location in the west of Lagos Island, Apapa is easily regarded as the main gate of Nigeria’s commerce and industry.

 It’s the location of commercial offices of many shipping, clearing, and transportation companies.
 It’s among the famous Lagos areas and is popular amongst individuals who work in seaport-related offices and businesses.

 It also presents you with affordable and secure accommodations.

 Maryland is close to the suburban Ikeja GRA and has a quiet disposition than other parts of Lagos.
-This area is amongst the oldest areas in Lagos and offers some security level for residents as it plays host to the Nigerian Army Cantonment.
+This area is amongst the oldest areas in Lagos and offers some security levels for residents as it plays host to the Nigerian Army Cantonment.

 You can consider it one of the safest areas to stay in Lagos.
 If you’re looking for estates close to the airport Lagos Ikeja, estates in and around Maryland are sure to fulfill that need.
 Fun life in the area is made possible by the Maryland Mall, several housing estates, and other fun places in Maryland Lagos.

 Looking for a quiet residential area in Lagos?
 Then you’ll love Maryland.

 If your income is between N120,000 and N150,000 monthly, and you are looking forward to getting a two-bedroom flat apartment that is not more than N500,000 per annum or a mini-flat that is less than N400,000 per annum, Ogba is a cool choice.

 Ogba is a small town bounded by Ikeja, Agege, and Ojodu Berger.
 This place is one of the best places for low-income earners to live in Lagos, especially people whose places of work are around the city capital, Ikeja.